Literary-Insights/blog/src/content/blog/The 10 Rules of Highly Effective Pricing_ HOW TO TRANSFORM YOUR PRICE MANAGEMENT TO BOOST PROFITS - Danilo Zatta.txt-1.md

 ---
-title: "The 10 Rules of Highly Effective Pricing_ HOW TO TRANSFORM YOUR PRICE MANAGEMENT TO BOOST PROFITS - Danilo Zatta"
+title: "The 10 Rules of Highly Effective Pricing HOW TO TRANSFORM YOUR PRICE MANAGEMENT TO BOOST PROFITS - Danilo Zatta"
-slug: the-10-rules-of-highly-effective-pricing_-how-to-transform-your-price-management-to-boost-profits-danilo-zatta
+slug: the-10-rules-of-highly-effective-pricing-how-to-transform-your-price-management-to-boost-profits-danilo-zatta
 tags:
   - book-summary
 excerpt: ""